AdamPabianiak/NvidiaCuda/Readme.md

 - go to the proper directory, e.g. `cd examples/1-gpu-hello-world`
 - compile and run code with nvcc, e.g. `nvcc -o hello.bin hello-world-gpu.cu -run`
 - profile application if needed, e.g. `nsys profile --stats=true -o hello-report ./hello.bin` (in case of issues on Windows please set the path to nsys in the command line)

-## Tips for CUDA Optimization

-Throughout these exercises, keep these optimization principles in mind:

-1. **Memory optimization:**
-   - Minimize host-device transfers
-   - Use prefetching with Unified Memory
-   - Ensure coalesced memory access
-   - Use shared memory for frequently accessed data

-2. **Execution configuration:**
-   - Choose thread block size as a multiple of 32 (warp size)
-   - Launch enough blocks to keep all SMs busy
-   - Avoid thread divergence within warps

-3. **Workload distribution:**
-   - Use grid-stride loops for large datasets
-   - Balance work evenly across threads
-   - Avoid serial sections in parallel code

-4. **Profiling-driven optimization:**
-   - Use Nsight Systems or other profiling tools
-   - Identify bottlenecks before optimizing
-   - Make one change at a time and measure impact
-   - Document all performance changes